The Beach Boys: 1962–1969: Capitol era

-First studio albums
+Early surf- and hot rod-themed period

+The band at a late 1962 photoshoot; clockwise from top left: Love, Brian and Carl, David Marks, and Dennis.

-The Beach Boys' debut album, Surfin' Safari, was released in October 1962.
-It was different from other rock albums of the time in that it consisted almost entirely of original songs, primarily written by Brian with Mike Love and friend Gary Usher.
+After being turned down by Dot and Liberty, the Beach Boys signed a seven-year contract with Capitol Records under executive and staff producer Nick Venet.
+On June 4, 1962, the Beach Boys debuted on Capitol with their second single, "Surfin' Safari" backed with "409".
+"Surfin' Safari" rose to number 14 and found airplay in New York and Phoenix, a surprise for the label.
+Their debut album, Surfin' Safari, followed in October 1962 and was different from other rock albums of the time in that it consisted almost entirely of original songs, primarily written by Brian with Mike Love and friend Gary Usher.
 Another unusual feature of the Beach Boys was that, although they were marketed as "surf music", their repertoire bore little resemblance to the music of other surf bands, which was mainly instrumental and incorporated heavy use of spring reverb.
 For this reason, some of the Beach Boys' early local performances had young audience members throwing vegetables at the band, believing that the group were poseurs.

 In January 1963, the Beach Boys recorded their first top-ten single, "Surfin' U.S.A.", which began their long run of highly successful recording efforts.
 It was during the sessions for this single that Brian made the production decision from that point on to use double tracking on the group's vocals, resulting in a deeper and more resonant sound.
 The album of the same name followed in March and reached number 2 on the Billboard charts.
 Its success propelled the group into a nationwide spotlight, and was vital to launching surf music as a national craze, albeit the Beach Boys' vocal approach to the genre, not the original instrumental style pioneered by Dick Dale.
-Biographer Luis Sanchez highlights the "Surfin' U.S.A." single as a turning point for the band, "creat[ing] a direct passage to California life for a wide teenage audience ... [and] a distinct Southern California sensibility that exceeded its conception as such to advance right to the front of American consciousness".
 Jardine returned in spring 1963 so Brian could make fewer touring appearances.
-Issues between Marks, his parents, and manager/the Wilsons' father Murry led Marks to quit in October 1963.

-Surfer Girl marked the first time the group used outside musicians on a substantial portion of an LP.
+Released in September, Surfer Girl marked the first time the group used outside musicians on a substantial portion of an LP.
 Many of them were the musicians Spector used for his Wall of Sound productions.
-Only a month after Surfer Girls release the group's fourth album Little Deuce Coupe was issued.
-To close 1963, the band released a standalone Christmas-themed single "Little Saint Nick", backed with an a cappella rendition of the scriptural song "The Lord's Prayer".
+The next month, the group's fourth album Little Deuce Coupe was issued.
+Additionally, disputes between Marks, his parents, and Murry led Marks to quit that month.
+In December, the band released a standalone Christmas-themed single "Little Saint Nick", backed with an a cappella rendition of the scriptural song "The Lord's Prayer".
 The A-side peaked at number 3 on the US Billboard Christmas chart.